Sotatek-HungNguyen14/notex-doc/docs/folder/my_folder_page.md

 ## 3. FAQ

+Here's the FAQ formatted with questions, line breaks, and separators without numbers:

-** Can I create subfolders within folders?**
+### Can I create subfolders within folders?

-A: Yes, you can create nested folder structures to organize your content hierarchically.
+Yes, you can create nested folder structures to organize your content hierarchically.

 ---

-** What happens when I delete a folder?**
+### What happens when I delete a folder?

-A: You have two options when deleting a folder:
+You have two options when deleting a folder:

----
 - **Folder Only**: The folder structure is removed, but all notes inside are preserved and moved to the parent location
 - **Folder + Contents**: Both the folder and all notes within the entire folder tree are permanently deleted

 ---

-** Can I recover deleted folders or notes?**
+### Can I recover deleted folders or notes?

-A: Currently, deletion operations are permanent.
+Currently, deletion operations are permanent.
 Always review your selection carefully before confirming deletion.

 ---

-** What does "Delete notes in this folder tree" mean?**
+### What does "Delete notes in this folder tree" mean?

-A: This option will delete all notes and subfolders within the selected folder.
+This option will delete all notes and subfolders within the selected folder.
 If unchecked, only the folder structure is removed while preserving all content.

 ---

-** Can I move folders between different parent folders?**
+### Can I move folders between different parent folders?

-A: Yes, use the "Move to Folder" option from the three-dot menu to relocate folders within your organizational structure.
+Yes, use the "Move to Folder" option from the three-dot menu to relocate folders within your organizational structure.

 ---

-** How do I organize my folders effectively?**
+### How do I organize my folders effectively?

-A: Consider creating a logical hierarchy based on projects, topics, or time periods.
+Consider creating a logical hierarchy based on projects, topics, or time periods.
 Use clear, descriptive names for easy identification.

 ---

-** Can I undo folder operations?**
+### Can I undo folder operations?

-A: Currently, folder operations like deletion are permanent.
+Currently, folder operations like deletion are permanent.
 The confirmation dialog helps prevent accidental deletions by clearly showing what will be removed.